7 Steps to Take Care of Yourself

 You can do a lot for your health:

 - Take your meds.
-Remember: RA treatment -- with DMARDs -- will help your joints and slow the progression of RA.
+Remember: RA treatment -- with drugs that slow or stop the disease -- helps your joints.

 - See your rheumatologist.
-If you're not already seeing an RA doctor, schedule a visit.
 Medical problems are more likely if your disease is severe or not treated.
-With regular check-ups and screening, your RA doctor can catch problems before they become serious.
+With regular checkups and screening, your RA doctor can catch problems before they become serious.

 - Watch for infections.
-See your doctor at the first sign of an infection.
+See your doctor at the first sign.
 If you delay, your symptoms may be much harder to treat.

 - Protect your heart.
 Like anyone at risk for heart disease, you should stick to a heart-healthy lifestyle.
 Get advice from your doctor.
 But a healthy diet, regular exercise, and not smoking are all important.

 - Get your vaccines.
-Since you have a higher risk of infection, protect yourself.
+They are especially important because you have a higher risk of infection.
 Ask your doctor about vaccines for flu, pneumonia, pertussis, and shingles.

 - See other specialists.
-You may need the help of other experts.
 To prevent eye problems, see an eye doctor once a year.
-You may need bone density tests and screenings by a skin or heart doctor.
-If you think you might be depressed, see a mental health counselor or therapist as soon as you can.
+You may need bone density tests and screening tests by a skin or heart doctor.
+If you think you might be depressed, see a mental health counselor or therapist.
+Your doctor can give you a referral.